railwaymen/ModelValidator/README.md

 bundle exec pod trunk register $email
 ```

-Make sure that you are on commit ready for release and run release script with proper tag name:
+Make sure that you are on a commit ready for release and run release script with a proper tag name:

 ```
 Script/release.sh 1.0.0